 If your monstera’s environment is not quite right, you will notice signs of health problems in your plant.
 Along with appropriate light, watering, soil, and fertilizing, the ambient temperature where Monstera plants are located is key to their ability to thrive.
 This is equally important for recently propagated Monstera plants.

 Signs Your Monstera’s Environment Is Too Cold

 You can recognize a monstera plant that has suffered a cold shock because it will stop growing (until it recovers).
-Additionally, you might notice drooping leaves, blackened or yellowing leaves or other discoloration, wilting, and a loose root ball.
+Additionally, you might notice drooping leaves, blackened or yellowing leaves, brown spots or other discoloration, wilting, and a loose root ball.

 Signs Your Monstera’s Environment Is Too Hot

 It is not likely your monstera plant will be exposed to temperatures that are too hot inside your home because those temperatures are also uncomfortable for humans.

 However, monstera plants can receive too much direct sunlight, resulting in scorched leaves that develop brown and dry spots.

 When monstera plants grow in an indoor climate with insufficient humidity, they tend to develop dry, brown, and crispy leaf tips.
 Additionally, you might notice that your plant’s potting mix dries out rapidly between waterings.